Stow cum Quy: Transport

 The village is just off the A14 via the Quy interchange and is about two miles from the Newmarket Road Park and Ride.
 There is a bus service running between Cambridge and Newmarket passing through the neighbouring villages of Bottisham, Lode and Burwell.
-Cycle access is good thanks to a number of cycle paths.
+Cycle access is good, thanks to a number of cycle paths.

+Quy railway station, on the Cambridge to Mildenhall Railway, opened in 1884.
+It closed to passenger traffic in 1962 and to goods in 1964.